SarahTeoh/file-verification-api/README.md

     User user@example.com created successfully
     ```

+3. Access the API documentation `http://127.0.0.1:8080/api/v1/docs`
-3. Connect to the API using Postman on port 8080.
+4. Connect to the API using POSTMAN as documented in the documentation

 ### API Endpoints
 | HTTP Verbs | Endpoints | Action |